sbasu96/omnia/docs/source/OmniaInstallGuide/RHEL_new/OmniaCluster/BuildingCluster/Kubernetes/compute_cluster_k8s.rst

     Omnia installs the whereabouts plugin as part of ``omnia.yml`` or ``scheduler.yml`` execution.
 The details of the plugin is present in the ``omnia/input/config/<cluster os>/<os version>/k8s.json`` file.

     Click `here <https://github.com/k8snetworkplumbingwg/whereabouts>`_ for more information.

-3. **CSI-driver-for-PowerScale**

-    The CSI Driver for Dell PowerScale (formerly known as Isilon) is a Container Storage Interface (CSI) plugin that enables Kubernetes to provision and manage persistent storage using PowerScale.
-    It enables Kubernetes clusters to dynamically provision, bind, expand, snapshot, and manage volumes on a PowerScale node.
-    Omnia installs the multus plugin as part of ``omnia.yml`` or ``scheduler.yml`` execution.

-    Click `here <../../../../AdvancedConfigurations/PowerScale_CSI.html>`_ for more information.